-When skies are clear, the Volcano Chimborazo pulls my eyes like iron filings to a magnet.
+When the skies are clear, the Volcano Chimborazo pulls my eyes like iron filings to a magnet.
 The glacier and high peaks love to play hide-and-seek as clouds dance back and forth in the early mornings and late afternoons.
 By midday, the mountain often disappears completely and we are left wondering if we will see it again on our visit.
 I have had days with nary a glimpse and others with constant moments of surprise as the mountain fights back the cloud cover.
 Chimborazo does seem to control the local weather and it is easy to see why myths have grown around the mythical Taita Chimborazo.

 Sometimes at night, the clouds are scoured away and the dark Andean sky lights up with millions of tiny stars.
-In a world where it seems next to impossible to find the Milky Way, there it is, traveling almost directly from the northeast shoulder of Chimborazo towards the hidden town of Riobamba.
+In a world where it seems next to impossible to find the Milky Way, there it is, traveling almost directly from the northeast shoulder of Chimborazo toward the hidden town of Riobamba.

 Reasons to Stay at the Chimborazo Lodge

-The second reason is that if you plan on summiting Chimborazo, lodge owner Marco Cruz has years of experience planning successful trips and can provide all the details and connections you need to make the climb.
-It is his love of mountain climbing that has built this lodge.
-All of the buildings looks like something out of a German winter wonderland, without the snow.
-The decor hanging on walls comes from years of memorabilia collected on mountaineering trips to the European Alps and Mount Everest.
-The food is inspired by Southern Germany and you are likely to try goulash and red cabbage for dinner.
-And while you might think that Marco is too old to climb, on my first visit to the Lodge, he was joining a group from the lodge to summit yet again.
+The second reason to stay at the lodge is to summit Chimborazo, the highest mountain on earth when measured from the earth’s core rather than by sea level.
+Lodge owner, Marco Cruz, has years of experience planning successful trips and can provide all the details and connections you need to make the climb.
+His love of mountain climbing compelled him to build this lodge where the buildings look like something out of a German winter wonderland, without the snow.
+The decor hanging on walls comes from Marco’s collection of memorabilia from mountaineering expeditions to the European Alps and Mount Everest.

 A Couple of Things You Might Not Expect